DJHartley/xpwn/README.markdown

 ------------
 Question: Is there a way to restore the iPhone from Linux?

-Answer: There is currently no way to restore an IPSW directly from Linux.
-The necessary reverse-engineering has already been done by pumpkin, bushing and c1de0x, so that functionality will come in the medium-term future.
+Answer: There is posixninja's "idevicerestore", but it currently isn't in a fully usable state.
+You can check it out, though.